 1. Try to arrive and set up at least 30 minutes before the scheduled start time.

 2. Go online from the location where you will be working and run a speed test at speedtest.net.
-If you have less than 5 Mbps download speed, you probably will not be able to sustain a CM session and you should explore other alternatives for working on your transcript.
+If you have less than 5 Mbps upload speed, you probably will not be able to sustain a CM session and you should explore other alternatives for working on your transcript.

-4. If you have the opportunity to plug directly into the Internet signal at your location (Ethernet cable directly from your computer their modem/router), do so.
+4. If you have the opportunity to plug directly into the Internet signal at your location (Ethernet cable directly from your computer to their modem/router), do so.
 You will have a far more stable Internet connection that way.

 At the Conclusion of the Proceedings:

 1. Talk to your editor(s) when you are ready to hand off the file to one of them (if you are working in person or cannot leave the file open until your editor(s) are finished working in the file).
 Once you have verified that your chosen recipient is now hosting the file, you may exit out of the file.
 Once the file is completed, your editor(s) will then be able to return the finished file to you via your shared cloud folder or other method you have prearranged.

 2. Before you head home from an in-person location, it’s a good idea to place a copy of all .ecl and .opus files in your shared cloud folder.
 This way, if your editor(s) runs into any problems before you reach home, she can retrieve those files and use them even if you are not available at that point in time.